uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 # About me

 I am Soc (aka ***uncomfy***) and welcome to my website!
 I like to discuss about Linux, Wayland, and various programming languages such as Julia, and Rust.

-My other interests are biology, webtoons, and anime.
-I have a bachelor's degree in biology and I majored in microbiology.
+I have a B.Sc.
+Biology, majoring in Microbiology.
 For now, I am currently teaching at a private university.
 I am planning to shift my career related to tech but that needs some work for now.

+I have a passion for technology and biology, hoping to build a career both as a bioinformatician, a technologist and a software engineer.

+As a science instructor at Misamis University, I teach biology courses to undergraduate students, using interactive and engaging methods to foster their curiosity and passion for science.

+I am a proud member of the openSUSE community, where I maintain 22+ packages that include tools for my organization.
+I have been involved in open source software development since 2020, starting with Debian as my first Linux distribution.
+I believe in the spirit of open source and its potential to advance scientific discovery and innovation.
+My goal is to pursue a career in software development and engineering or bioinformatics, where I can combine my expertise in microbiology and programming to solve real-world problems.

 # Other stuff